Pasta with Pistachio Pesto and Creamy Shrimp (Lactose-Free)

-Pasta with pistachio pesto and shrimp is a delightful dish with an enveloping and delicate seasoning, creamy without the addition of butter, milk, and cream, therefore lactose-free.
+The pasta with pistachio pesto and shrimp is a dish with an enveloping and delicate sauce, creamy without adding butter, milk or cream and therefore lactose-free.

 Pasta with pistachio pesto and shrimp